lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 close proximity to each other.
-This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e.,~the term in :math:`1/r^{12}` in Eq.
-INSERT EQUATION].
+This proximity results in a large initial potential energy due to the repulsive branch of the Lennard-Jones potential [i.e.,~the term in :math:`1/r^{12}` in Eq. :eq:`eq_LJ`].
 As the energy minimization progresses, the energy decreases - first rapidly - then more gradually, before plateauing at a negative value.
 This indicates that the atoms have moved to reasonable distances from one another.